Castanea sativa (sweet chestnut)

 Elsewhere in Europe, chestnuts are used in confectionery (most famously, marrons glacés from France), puddings and cakes.
 They are also used in savoury dishes and in poultry stuffing, especially at Christmas.
 Chestnuts roasted over a brazier are eaten as a winter street food in European cities.

-The wood of Castanea sativa is durable; it has been used to make furniture, barrels, fencing and roof beams.
+The wood of Castanea sativa is durable and has been used to make furniture, barrels, fencing and roof beams.
 However, as it tends to split and warp, it is not usually used in large pieces requiring structural strength.

 Although most sweet chestnut trees are propagated from seed, a few selections with larger seeds are grown in Britain, especially the cultivar 'Marron de Lyon' which has very large nuts.
 Other ornamental cultivars are also grown, such as 'Albomarginata' which has variegated leaves.